Science

 Xanthones rarely occur naturally, and are found in only 20 plant families, most of which are fungi.
 Mangosteen, however, is an abundant source of xanthones and many even take their name from the fruit.

-* Extensive research is available on the effects of xanthones, most notably for their observed anticancer properties: Bumrungpert et al (2010), Sakagami et al (2005), Sidahmed et al (2013), Zhongbo et al (2013), Chi-Kuan Ho et al (2002)
+* Early research is available on the effects of xanthones: Bumrungpert et al (2010), Sakagami et al (2005), Sidahmed et al (2013), Zhongbo et al (2013), Chi-Kuan Ho et al (2002)